qpdf/qpdf/manual/cli.rst

       Set the owner password of the encrypted file.

-   Set the owner passwrod of the encrypted file.
+   Set the owner password of the encrypted file.
 Conforming readers apply allow security restrictions to be changed or overridden when files are opened with the owner password.